laravel/nova-docs/4.0/resources/relationships.md

 #### Allowing Duplicate Relations

 By default, Laravel Nova ensures that "belongs to many" relationships are unique.
-However, you may instruct Nova to allow duplicate relationship entries.
+However, if necessary, you may instruct Nova to allow duplicate relationship entries.

-To get started, you should ensure that your pivot record's `id` column is available by using `withPivot()` when defining the relationship on your Eloquent model.
+To get started, you should ensure that your pivot record's `id` column is available by using the `withPivot` method when defining the relationship on your Eloquent model.
 In this example, let's imagine that a `User` may purchase a `Book` one or more times:

 ```php
 public function books()